Have Questions?

 845-292-8770

-Sullivan Co Dept of Community Services is 29.5 miles from Hamden, NY
+Sullivan Co Dept of Community Services is 29.5 miles from Hamden, New York

 As such, Sullivan Co Dept of Community Services specializes in 12-step facilitation approach, cognitive/behavior therapy, substance abuse counseling approach, individual psychotherapy, behavior modification, rational emotive behavioral therapy and more.
 At the same time, it accepts patients who are clients referred from the court/judicial system, persons with post-traumatic stress disorder, treatment for spanish-speaking clients, seniors or older adults, child care for clients children, social skills development, and others.
 This drug and alcohol rehabilitation program uses care modalities that can assist patients to maintain sobriety and abstinence from the substances abused in the past.